 Björn: And this new system starts with Episode Three?

-Raphael: These changes are retroactive to Episode One and Two, which have also been entirely rewritten and re-recorded (although the high-level story arcs remain largely the same).
+Raphael: These changes are retroactive to Episodes One and Two, which have also been entirely rewritten and re-recorded (although the high-level story arcs remain largely the same).

 Björn: Will there be time for another update before Episode 3 in December?